 After hearing promises from their previous vendor that they had fixed all of the issues, problems persisted, so Midwest Health did their own research and found the CyberMed NB22.
 This unit checked all of the boxes.

-The staff has seen zero failures from the units, and the fact that they are antimicrobial and can be disinfected have been incredibly useful during the COVID-19 pandemic.
+The staff has seen zero failures from the units, and the fact that they are medical grade and can be disinfected have been incredibly useful during the COVID-19 pandemic.
 Staff is very happy with their new computers.